reqnroll/Reqnroll.Rider/doc/how-it-works.md

 In this plugin there are various caches:

-### SpecflowSettingsFilesCache
+### ReqnrollSettingsFilesCache

-This cache look for the `specflow.json` file and update the settings.
-Those settings can be access by injecting `SpecflowSettingsProvider`
+This cache look for the `reqnroll.json` file and update the settings.
+Those settings can be access by injecting `ReqnrollSettingsProvider`

 There is a special case for this one, if it detects a change in the locales, it invalidates other related caches

-### SpecflowStepsDefinitionsCache
+### ReqnrollStepsDefinitionsCache

 This cache keeps the list of files that may contains C# step definition and all the steps definitions

-### SpecflowStepsUsagesCache
+### ReqnrollStepsUsagesCache

 This cache keeps the list of all step in `.feature` files